pramodkumarkarn/hugo-pk/content/blog/get-started-with-bdd-in-5-minutes-using-docker/index.md

 ---

 [Behaviour Driven Development (or BDD)](https://en.wikipedia.org/wiki/Behavior-driven_development) ensures everyone has the same understanding of how an application should work and gives you a clear indication when a feature is finished.
-In general, test-automation dramatically speeds up acceptance and regression testing.
+In general, any test-automation dramatically speeds up acceptance and regression testing.

+Plus, it feels like magic.

 Unfortunately, getting started can be tough.
 You need a browser, a testing framework like [Cucumber](https://cucumber.io/), a web driver like [Selenium](https://www.seleniumhq.org/), and something like [Capybara](https://github.com/teamcapybara/capybara) to glue it all together (which requires [Ruby](https://www.ruby-lang.org/en/)).

 For more advanced BDD, check out things like the Java-based [Serenity](http://www.thucydides.info/#/) framework which uses the popular [Screenplay Pattern](http://thucydides.info/docs/articles/screenplay-tutorial.html).
+For something simple to get you started, read on...

 ## Get started in 5 minutes
 Here's a quick and easy way to set up a BDD environment using [Docker](https://docker.io) and [standalone Selenium containers](https://github.com/SeleniumHQ/docker-selenium).
 In the video below we create a browser container, connect to it with [VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing) so we can see what's happening, then create another container to run Ruby/Capybara and then we test Google to make sure that we see the word "dog" when we search for "puppies".
-Check out the video!

 {{< youtube xjwdaE36oIY >}}